arundhatimenon/arundhatimenon/README.md

    - Team Project: 1 member
    - Role: App developer
 3. Comparative analysis of Contemporary Ransomware
+   - Description: In-depth study of modern ransomware and how it differs from its predecessors in damage and attack vectors.

 ## Certifications and courses
 - Microsoft Certified: Security, Compliance, and Identity Fundamentals, Jun 23